GekkoTheFirst/challenge-one/README.md

 # Structure
 It is a solution for the test challenge.
-It is written in ruby, because of the time limit - one day.
+It is written in ruby, because of limited time and corona virus situation in general.
 However it can be easily converted into Java syntax.
 All relevant and required information for this application can be found on [appium website](http://appium.io/docs/en/commands/status/).
+This article contains few chapters to explain the steps to run the project on Android simulator.

 ![GitHub](/resources/app.png)

-This article contains few chapters to explain the steps to run the project on Android simulator.

 ### Pre-work & emulator
 To start this project I had to perform some background work first.
 I started with creating an apk file in Android studio.